Skip to content

 In cross-compilation, we use a "target triplet" to precisely describe the target platform.
 This triplet usually consists of three or four parts:

-• arm-none-eabi: ARM architecture, no vendor, no operating system (bare-metal), EABI (Embedded Application Binary Interface)
+• arm-none-eabi: ARM architecture, no vendor, no OS (bare-metal), EABI (Embedded Application Binary Interface)

 • riscv64-unknown-elf: RISC-V 64-bit architecture, unknown vendor, ELF format